FeelGood Omega FAQ

-Squid has a great balance of EPA and DHA and has extremely low toxin levels, making it the most nature-friendly, sustainable and healthy omega-3 oil source available.
+Squid has a great balance of EPA and DHA and has extremely low toxin levels, making it the most nature-friendly, sustainable and healthy Omega-3 oil source available.

 Why we don’t use sardine and herring oil

 Strontium is an element very similar to calcium and replaces calcium in bones.
-Small fish is usually processed and eaten with bones so more strontium gets in the body from ingesting products made of small fish.
+Small fish is usually processed and eaten with bones so more strontium gets into the body from ingesting products made of small fish.

-Why we do not use krill
+Why we don't use krill